top of page

 The Celtic Rail.
 New York, NY.

-137 W 33rd Street
+137 W 33rd Street #12

 Price for a Guinness: $9.00 | Overall Rating: 6.15

-The demographics here are lower working class for the most part and the music is typically a soft rock.
+The demographics here are middle to lower working class for the most part and the music is typically a soft rock.
 They do offer a jukebox as well as a handful of TVs.
 Although, the last time I was there they had ESPN on every single TV.
 Every.
 Single.
 One.
-I always find it annoying and lazy when a pub has multiple TVs but choose to have the same channel on every one of them.
+I always find it annoying and lazy when a Pub has multiple TVs but choose to have the same channel on every one of them.
 I just don't understand the logic behind it (simple, there is no logic).

 Slainte!